Originally Posted by Tim Spiess on 02/08/2015, Revised August 2016

 Insulting people - even for things they believe or do that are wrong - is a wrong way to communicate…it does not lead to solving problems.
 Making fun of things people consider important or special or sacred, is generally born of arrogance or uncontrolled frustration, neither of which is justifiable.
 Thus, it was and is wrong for anyone to make fun of, mock, ‘satirize’, etc. religious figures that people consider important, especially deceased ones for they cannot defend themselves nor respond to the verbal assault.

-If those at Charlie Hebdo – and ALL THE OTHER people on the earth who are in positions to print things people read - would do this, then there would be hope that violence perpetrated by those motivated by Muhammad’s teachings, would end someday.
+If those at Charlie Hebdo – and ALL THE OTHER people on the earth who are in positions to print things people read - would do this, then there would be hope that violence perpetrated by those motivated by Muhammad’s teachings advocating violence, would end someday.
 Insulting a major religious figure by mocking or personal insults merely inflames anger and resentment and that will merely lead to more anger and hatred.
 Quoting him, on the other hand, cannot reasonably be construed as ‘attacking’ or 'insulting' him.

 Many political leaders like to use the phrase, “hijacking Islam” in reference to the Muslims who call for force and violence against non-Muslims.
 Their belief is that 'Islam is a religion of peace and these jihadist guys are 'hijacking' a religion for their own purposes'.
 The characterization or concept of 'hijacking Islam' is erroneous for the following reason.